Taranjyot/http-server-assigment/readme.md

 # Installation

 To run the local server you will need nodejs dependencies preinstalled.
 Make sure node version is upto date.
+Project was made in node version v14.18.1

-To run the application user
+To run the application.
+Follow the instructions.
 ```
 $ node .\index.js
 This starts two servers.